iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 Trost, Jennifer. *Gateway to Justice: The Juvenile Court and Progressive Child Welfare in a Southern City*.
 Athens: University of Georgia Press, 2005.

-U.S. Census Bureau. *Census*.
-1910 and 1920.
-Population and Housing, Virgina. <https://www.census.gov/prod/www/decennial.html>.
+U.S. Census Bureau. *Census 1910--1920.
+Population and Housing. <https://www.census.gov/prod/www/decennial.html>.

+Virginia Home and Industrial School for Girls. *Annual Reports*.
+Richmond, 1918--1919.
+The Library of Virginia.

 Virginia State Board of Charities and Corrections. *Annual Report of the Board of Charities and Corrections to the Governor of Virginia for the Year Ending...*.
 Richmond: Davis Bottom, Supt. of Public Printing, 1917--1921. <https://babel.hathitrust.org/cgi/mb?a=listis&c=1239185609>.